bakdata/kafka-large-message-serde/README.md

 ##### Google Cloud Storage

-When adding `large-message-google-cloud-storage` to store large messages on Google Cloud Storage, the following options are available:
+To store large messages on Google Cloud Storage, add the module `large-message-google-cloud-storage` as a dependency.
+The following options are available:

 ``large.message.gs.key.path``
   Google service account key JSON path.
 Leave empty If the environment variable GOOGLE_APPLICATION_CREDENTIALS is set